Hong-Ou-Mandel two-photon x-ray states

+We report here the observation of x-ray two-photon interference using a Mach-Zehnder interferometer.
+Standard HOM interference of PDC-generated photons (Fig 1b) yields maximally entangled N00N quantum states \cite{dowling_quantum_2008}, which would be of great interest for quantum x-ray applications.
+The characteristic HOM dip, however, can also be seen with thermal or chaotic light, and even with classical light \cite{Liu2014ThermalHOM, Chen2011ShihThermal, Chen2013TrueThermal}.
+After presenting the experimental results below, we will argue that radiation from an undulator is best described as chaotic light that can yield quantum two-photon interference.

-Two-photon interference with a synchrotron source has these requirements: the source generates pairs of indistinguishable photons, these pairs are split to take separate paths, a scanning beamsplitter varies their spatial and temporal overlap to sample the region where their diffracted outputs are indistinguishable, and a multi-photon counting detection system counts the number of photons in each exit beam for each synchrotron pulse.
+Two-photon interference with a synchrotron source has these requirements: the source must generate indistinguishable photons, these pairs are split to take separate paths, a scanning beamsplitter varies their spatial or temporal overlap to sample the region where their output trajectories are indistinguishable, and a multi-photon detection system counts the number of photons in each exit beam for each synchrotron pulse.
+The need to split and recombine the beams naturally calls for a Mach-Zehnder interferometer design, as illustrated in Fig 1c.

-A synchrotron source contains many modes for each wavelength $\lambda$, and the occupation of these modes is described in terms of the peak brightness $B$:
+HOM interference requires two photons in the same mode, since otherwise they could be distinguishable.
+The mean number of photons per mode with wavelength $\lambda$ for a synchrotron source is a function of the peak brightness $B$:

-where c is the speed of light \cite{stohr_two-photon_2017}.
-At high-brightness synchrotrons such as the APS-U at Argonne National Lab, where this work was conducted, this photon occupation factor can now be greater than unity for certain energies.
+where c is the speed of light and $n_{\mathrm{ph}}$ is known as the degeneracy factor \cite{stohr_two-photon_2017}.
+At high-brightness synchrotrons such as the APS-U at Argonne National Laboratory, where this work was conducted \cite{shi_measurements_2025}, the degeneracy factor can now be greater than unity for certain energies.
 Assuming a thermal distribution the probability of k photons being found in a given mode is \cite{loudon_quantum_2000}

-For example, at $n_{ph}=2$ more than 22$\%$ of photons are born in a doubly occupied mode, but there is a significant background from other modes for a given pulse.
-Interference measurements should be possible over a range of occupation values, depending on sensitivity to signal-to-background ratio.
+For example, at $n_{ph}=2$ more than 22$\%$ of photons are born in a doubly occupied mode, but there is a large background from singly-occupied and other modes.
+Two-photon interference measurements thus require good statistics to separate the signal from background.

-To achieve interference, the synchrotron beam is monochromated to a specified energy $E$ and bandwidth $\Delta E$, as indicated by the high heat-load and high energy-resolution monochromators shown in Figure \ref{fig:2}(a).
-Pairs of photons can be split by the initial beamsplitter and redirected by the Bragg mirrors of a specially constructed Mach-Zehnder interferometer using Si [400] reflections.
-The two beams are recombined at the final beamsplitter where interference can occur.
-Each beamsplitter is a thin Si crystal set to diffract in the Bragg geometry.
-Figure 2(b) shows rocking curve intensities at both detectors for the final beamsplitter over a narrow angular range when both beams intersect and simultaneously satisfy the Bragg condition.
-In the wings of the rocking curve, the splitter is essentially transparent, but in the center each beam is equally reflected and transmitted at a precise angular position, satisfying the requirement for a 50--50 beamsplitter \cite{powers_variable_2025}.